What Is a Podiatrist?

 All podiatrists must be licensed to practice within the state where they work and are prohibited from practicing without a license.
 To stay in practice, a podiatrist will also need to renew his or her license once every few years and keep up with the latest medical procedures through annual training.

-The podiatrists at Missouri Foot and Ankle have vast knowledge of foot conditions and with years of experience treating foot pain, you can count on us to help solve your foot problems.
+The team of podiatrists at Missouri Foot and Ankle have vast knowledge of foot conditions and with years of experience treating foot pain, you can count on us to help solve your foot problems.

 Why Should You See a St. Louis Foot Pain Doctor?